iframe-resizer/docs/src/content/docs/introduction.md

 ## Version 5

-This version of _iframe-resizer_ has been extensively rewritten to use modern browser APIs, this has enabled signicantly better performance and greater accuracy in the detection of content resizing events.
+This version of _iframe-resizer_ has been extensively rewritten to use modern browser APIs, this has enabled significantly better performance and greater accuracy in the detection of content resizing events.

-With this release, the opertunity has been taken to refresh and simplify the API, if you are coming from a prevous version then their is an [Upgrade Guide](/upgrade) to explain the changes.
+With this release, the opportunity has been taken to refresh and simplify the API, if you are coming from a previous version then their is an [Upgrade Guide](/upgrade) to explain the changes.